nodejs/wiki-archive/API-changes-between-v0.4-and-v0.6.md

 When editing this page please be as detailed as possible.
 Examples are encouraged!

 ## Changed:
+ * Cygwin build is no longer supported.
+Use native windows builds instead.
  * `Buffer`
    * The `length` optional third parameter was added to `Buffer.write()`
  * `child_process`